 The Grid Modernization scope provides a holistic approach for optimizing the value captured with each feeder project.
 This approach integrates work performed under various operational initiatives at Avista including the Wood Pole Management Program, the PCB Transformer Change-out Program, the Vegetation Management Program, the Segment Reconductor and Feeder Tie Program, and various budgeted maintenance programs.
-As an example of this coordination, a targeted feeder or segment will have its older wood poles and cross arms inspected and replaced (Wood Pole Management), end-of-life and transformers containing PCBs replaced (PCB Transformer Change-Out Program), new communications and remotely operated equipment installed (Grid Modernization), and new higher-capacity conductor installed to avoid overloading or to meet future capacity requirements (Segment Reconductor and Feeder Tie Program), all performed by one crew, one set of right-ofway or clearance zone agreements, and resulting in only one outage to customers and only one street closure while the work is performed, versus the potential for causing multiple outages if each portion of the work was performed under the individual programs at different times.
+As an example of this coordination, a targeted feeder or segment will have its older wood poles and cross arms inspected and replaced (Wood Pole Management), end-of-life and transformers containing PCBs replaced (PCB Transformer Change-Out Program), new communications and remotely operated equipment installed (Grid Modernization), and new higher-capacity conductor installed to avoid overloading or to meet future capacity requirements (Segment Reconductor and Feeder Tie Program), all performed by one crew, one set of right-ofN.
+M. M.